 Top 49 of the Best Excel Shortcuts You Need to Know

-In order to help you work a little bit faster, or maybe more efficiently, we have assembled 49 of the best Excel shortcuts that you really need to know.
+To help you work a little bit faster or maybe more efficiently, we have assembled 49 of the best Excel shortcuts you need to know.

 1. F2: Edit selected cell

 One of the handiest Excel shortcuts can be accessed by simply pressing F2.
 This Excel shortcut will enter cell edit mode with the cursor at the end of the cell.
 This will prove invaluable for making quick changess.

 Another powerful Excel shortcut is making good use of the F4 key.
 This will repeat your last action or edit.
 If you want to repaste something again or repeat a formula insert, this key will save you a ton of time.